tevslin/Starlink-Statuspage-Clients/README.md

 # Starlink-Statuspage-Client

-Almosty self-installing Windows client to upload Starlink performance data to [Starlink Statuspage](https://Starlinkstatus.space).
+Almost self-installing Windows client to upload Starlink performance data to [Starlink Statuspage](https://Starlinkstatus.space).

 The developers of Starlink Statuspage, \Tysonpower and \puchol, describe it this way: